Conversion Between Kilograms

 Print this on a 3‑× 5 card and tape it to the inside of your pantry door or gym locker.
 It’s a tiny habit that eliminates guesswork forever.

 Want to learn more?
-We recommend how many miles is a 3k and 41 out of 50 as a percentage for further reading.
+We recommend how many oz in a half gallon and 150 kilometers per hour to miles for further reading.

 Common Mistakes and How to Avoid Them